romilly/fm2md/README.md

 fm2leanpub is not finished, but it has enough features to be usable.

 You can see an example of its use in the convert-map-to-blog script.
-It currently writes to standard output, so you will need to pipe the result to a file.
+It currently writes to the filesystem, in the directories expected by Leanpub.